seung-cha/Captain-India/README.md

 It is now fully developed and no longer be worked on.

 # Latest File can be accessed in the 'lostfile' branch
+I honestly think the coding architecture is too bad but who cares it works ¯\_(ツ)_/¯